Larry Auerbach: Awards and recognition

-Auerbach received the Directors Guild of America's Robert B. Aldrich Award in 1991, and was named a Honorary Life Member of the Directors Guild in 2004, joining a small, elite group that includes Charles Chaplin, David Lean, Frank Capra, Walt Disney, Darryl F. Zanuck, Louis B. Mayer, Jack L. Warner, Lew Wasserman, Elia Kazan, Chuck Jones, Joseph L. Mankiewicz and Jack Valenti.
+Auerbach received the Directors Guild of America's Robert B. Aldrich Award in 1991, and was named an Honorary Life Member of the Directors Guild in 2004, joining a small, elite group that includes Charles Chaplin, David Lean, Frank Capra, Walt Disney, Darryl F. Zanuck, Louis B. Mayer, Jack L. Warner, Lew Wasserman, Elia Kazan, Chuck Jones, Joseph L. Mankiewicz and Jack Valenti.

 He also received a Daytime Emmy Award for Outstanding Directing in 1984 for his work on ABC's One Life to Live.

 His recollections and advice on directing soaps are featured in the books The Box: An Oral History of Television 1920–1961 by Jeff Kisseloff, Take One: Television Directors on Directing by Jack Kuney and Directing for Television: Conversations with American TV Directors by Brian G. Rose.
 His work on All My Children is featured in an episode of the 1982 PBS series Media Probes.
 A collection of kinescopes of his early work on Love of Life is archived at The Paley Center for Media in New York.